thepacketgeek/rust-macros-demo/retryable/README.md

 # Retryable Macros

 This demo will cover two different implementations of similar logic, retrying fallible functions.
+For a more detailed walkthrough of building these macros, check out the [accompanying blog article](https://thepacketgeek.com/rust/macros/macro-matching-and-nesting/).

 - `retry!`
   - Wraps a given function with retry logc (*optional number of retries can be given*)